 As the local industry took off, EXGR – which has long marketed arts and cultural attractions, recreational opportunities, the local food scene and other West Michigan attractions – realized it could do the same with the area’s burgeoning craft beer industry.

-“In 2015, we discovered a measurable outcome of beer tourism in our region,” explained Kate Lieto, Director of Marketing at EXGR.
-“We have since invested in promotions like the Beer City Brewsader® Passport and mobile app as well as Beer Month GR.
+“In 2015, we discovered a measurable outcome of beer tourism in our region,” explained Kate Lieto, Associate VP of Marketing at EXGR.
+“We have since invested in promotions like the Beer City Ale Trail and Beer City Brewsader® Passport app.
 We are thrilled that the results of the recent study have proven these efforts are attracting tourists.”

 Local brewer support has been critical to the success of the promotions.

 “The idea of ‘Beer City USA’ didn’t happen overnight,” said Max Trierweiler, co-owner of The Mitten Brewing Co. in Grand Rapids.
 “Experience Grand Rapids realized that we are brewing great beer in GR and thought we should celebrate that.
-They helped push for the 'Beer City' recognition through Examiner.com and then created promotions like the Beer City Ale Trail, Beer Month GR, and the Brewsader Passport program.”
+They helped push for the 'Beer City' recognition through Examiner.com and then created promotions like the Beer City Ale Trail and the Brewsader Passport program.”

 Photo by Experience Grand Rapids